Machine Translation: When to use it (and when not to)

 Jokes and wordplays

-It’s particularly tricky if the phrase is a play on words (try translating “Êtes-vous ravis au lit?” from an ad for Panzani ravioli, or “J’y suis, thé [t’es] ou?” from an ad for Monoprix tea and you’ll see what I mean).
+It’s particularly tricky if the phrase is a play on words (try translating “Êtes-vous ravis au lit?” from an ad for Panzani ravioli, or “J’y suis, thé [t’es] ou?” from an ad for Monoprix tea and you’ll see what we mean).
 NMT can only predict the likely word order.
 It can’t deliberately play around with it for creative effect or capture the double meaning.

 Subtitles: it’s all in the timing